-The ICTC Management Committee will meet on November 8, 2023 and it is anticipated that they will forward this item to the Commission for their review and approval, after public comment, if any:
+The ICTC staff presents this item to the ICTC Management Committee for review and consideration to forward this item to the Commission for their review and approval, after public comment, if any:

 - 1. Approve 2023 Carbon Reduction Program (CRP), the Congestion Mitigation Air Quality (CMAQ) and Surface Transportation Block Grant (STBG) Call for Projects Schedule; - 2.
 Direct staff to open a competitive call for projects for member agencies for estimated CRP, STBG and CMAQ funds, effective November 9, 2023, through January 26, 2024; - 3.
 Direct staff to convene an evaluation committee to score and rank the projects; and,